btholt/complete-intro-to-web-dev-v3/lessons/02-html/C-attributes.md

 description: ""
 ---

-Attributes allow you to modify behavior of an HTML attribute.
+Attributes allow you to modify behavior of an HTML tag.
 You've already seen a few of them but we'll go into a few more examples of them.

 A really good example we have seen already is the `href` attribute of the `<a href="www.frontendmasters.com"></a>` tag.
 By modifying the href we're modifying what the tag does.
 It's contextual as well: `href` only works on `a` tags.
 You can't add a `href` to a `div` and expect to suddenly work as a link.